-Pennsylvania Criminal Justice & Criminalistics Graduate Degree Programs
+Criminal Justice & Criminalistics Graduate Programs in Pennsylvania

 The criminal justice system itself has three main facets.
 These are law enforcement, the courts, and corrections.
 Each of these subjects can become the focus of a degree in criminal justice, as might several others.
 Among these are criminalistics and forensic science, criminal psychology, and criminology.